dreamwork801/Compiler/README.md

 # Compiler

-In my systems software class, I am building a compiler in C. The following is a description of each of the pieces.
+In my systems software class, I had the project of building a compiler for the PL/0 language.
+There are 4 pdfs of documentation uploaded and the source code as well, along with another README that explains how to compile the code